uyen-huynh2808/data-governance/README.md

 9. `data_generator/`: Synthetic data generator using Faker
    - `generate_data.py`: Script to generate all CSVs with consistent keys and structure

+## Disclaimer

+- All data in this project is **synthetically generated** using the [Faker](https://faker.readthedocs.io/) library.
+- No real individuals, courses, or institutions are represented.
+- This project is for **educational and demonstration purposes only**, especially in the context of data privacy, data governance, and compliance simulation.
+- Features such as PII tagging, GDPR/PDPD enforcement, and access logging are simulated to reflect real-world architecture, not actual enforcement.
 -----